polettix/ETOOBUSY/_posts/2020-01-31-bare-bones-webserver.md

 > Need a bare-bones web server to do some testing?
 Look no further than
 > [Mojolicious][]!

-In the previous post [Bare Bones Root CA][] we looked into generating a certificate just a bit further the self-signed one: create a Certification Authority and have it generate the certificate from a certificate request.
+In the previous post [Bare-bones Root CA][] we looked into generating a certificate just a bit further the self-signed one: create a Certification Authority and have it generate the certificate from a certificate request.